Taslinda/Obstacle-Detection-System-on-Autonomous-Driving/README.md

-# Obstacle-Detection-System-on-Autonomous-Driving
+# Obstacle Detection Syste on Autonomous Driving
-Using the Single Shot Multibox Detector (SSD) Method, detection of car, motorcycle, person, and pothole obstacle objects in real time on autonomous driving technology
+Using the Single Shot Multibox Detector (SSD) Method and architecture MobileNet v2, detection of car, motorcycle, person, and pothole obstacle objects in real time on autonomous driving technology

 Installation:
 1. Install Anaconda Python